Location: Burbidge Building

 |iii)||a completed MD, DVSc, DDS, or equivalent with demonstrated research experience with a suitable letter of recommendation from a faculty member with first-hand knowledge of the potential students academic abilities (e.g. thesis supervisor).|

-Students without these prerequisites, that wish to be accepted into the program, may enroll in specific classes at Dalhousie in consultation with a potential graduate supervisor, in order to demonstrate their ability and aptitude.
-Subsequent entry into the MSc (Pharmaceutical Sciences) in a later academic year will be dependent upon satisfactory performance in the chosen classes and is not guaranteed.
+Students without these prerequisites, that wish to be accepted into the program, may enroll in specific courses at Dalhousie in consultation with a potential graduate supervisor, in order to demonstrate their ability and aptitude.
+Subsequent entry into the MSc (Pharmaceutical Sciences) in a later academic year will be dependent upon satisfactory performance in the chosen courses and is not guaranteed.

 All graduate students are required to carry out novel, original research.
 In addition, all graduate students are required, as part of their training, to present and participate in graduate student seminars, and to attend invited speaker seminars.
 The learning outcomes of this program are as follows: